smrutee20/Figlet/README.md

 # Figlet
 This project aims to fully implement the FIGfont spec in JavaScript.
 It works in the browser and with Node.js.

-#Set-up
+# Set-up

--npm install figlet
+- npm install figlet

--ls
+- ls
 node_modules  package-lock.json  package.json

 initially we get these 3 folders: